Drug treatments for Alzheimer's disease

-NICE guidelines (2011) recommend that the consultant seeks the views of the carer on the condition of the person with dementia before treatment and during follow-up appointments.
-They should also seek the patient's views.
-The person must take the drugs as prescribed and the consultant will need to be sure that this is the case.
+NICE guidelines (2011) say the specialist should seek the views of the carer on the condition of the person with dementia, before treatment and during follow-up appointments.
+They should also seek the views of the person with dementia.

-Dosages vary.
-Usually a patient will start on a low dose, which will be increased later to maximise effectiveness.
-Some people may not be able to take the highest dose due to side-effects.
+Doses vary.
+Usually a person with Alzheimer's disease will start on a low dose, which will be increased later to make the treatment more effective.
+Some people may not be able to take the highest dose because of side effects.
 The doctor will prescribe the best dose for each individual.
 Information about doses is given below.

-- Donepezil (Aricept) is administered once a day at bedtime.
-It is available in 5mg or 10mg tablets.
+- Donepezil is available in 5mg or 10mg tablets.
+It is taken once a day, usually at bedtime.
 Treatment is started at 5mg a day and then increased to 10mg a day after one month if necessary.
 The maximum licensed total daily dose is 10mg.

-- The recommended starting dose for galantamine (Reminyl) is 8mg each day for four weeks, increased to 16mg a day for another four weeks and then a maintenance dose of 16-24mg daily.
-Galantamine is made in a variety of forms including a 4mg/ml (twice-daily) oral solution.
-Tablets of 8mg and 12mg are taken twice daily for maintenance doses.
-Slow-release capsules (Reminyl XL) are available as 8mg, 16mg and 24mg.
-These are popular because they need to be taken only once a day.
+- The recommended starting dose for galantamine is 8mg each day for four weeks, increasing to 16mg a day for another four weeks, and then kept at a dose of between 16 and 24mg daily.
+Galantamine is made in a variety of forms including a 4mg/ml (twice-daily) oral solution, and tablets of 8mg and 12mg.
+Slow-release (XL) capsules are available in doses of 8mg, 16mg and 24mg.
+These are popular because they only need to be taken once a day.
 The maximum licensed total daily dose for galantamine is 24mg.

-- What are the potential benefits of taking these drugs?
+- What are the potential benefits of taking this drug?

 - How long will it be before I see a result?

-- What will happen if I stop the drug suddenly?
+- What will happen if I stop taking the drug suddenly?

 - Can I drink alcohol while taking the drug?

-- How might these drugs affect other medical conditions?
+- How might this drug affect other medical conditions?